-We’ll take apart your content, your navigation, your businesses processes and your users, and put them back together in a way that’s clear, consistent, useful and useable.
+We’ll take apart your content, your navigation, your business processes and your users, and put them back together in a way that’s clear, consistent, useful and useable.
 Just like messy, really hard magic.

 Content strategy is the plan behind the words on your website.
 It identifies what you’ve got and what you need, ferrets out the people to talk to and the publications to consider, and nails down what you’ll do and how you’ll do it.